rjspencer/docs/theming.md

 `direction`

-	the direction in which to show the audio
+	the direction in which to list the audio

 	accepted values are asc or desc

     defaults to asc

-`accountid`
+`accountId`

 	a comma separated list of the IDs of the accounts to limit the results to